bchangiphc/lowercasehc/readme.md

-# Lowercase Traefik plugin
+# Enforce Lowercase URL

-Lowercase is a plugin that checks the URL path for uppercase characters.
+Enforce Lowercase URL is a Traefik plugin that checks the URL path for uppercase characters.
 If any are present the user will be redirected to the lowercase equivalent via a 301.

 ### Configuration